 - Real estate contracts.

 One of the key methods of ensuring that a party does not get away with breaching a contract is to carefully draft the contract itself in a way that fully protects the interests of the parties.
-Disputes are much more likely to arise when contracts are poorly drafted, so if you are interested in forming a contract with another party, it is important to have the advice of an experienced business law attorney who can assist with drafting and reviewing contracts in addition to defending them.
+Disputes are much more likely to arise when contracts are poorly drafted, so if you are interested in forming a contract with another party, it is important to have the advice of an experienced business litigation attorney who can assist with drafting and reviewing contracts in addition to defending them.